 We would run amiss if we did not mention the CD1 from Sam Bat as a fantastic youth wood bat option also.
 The bat comes only in maple, but has a great feel and smooth swing like the CU26.
 Both are great bats.
 (See our Sam Bat Youth Wood Review).

-Criteria for Choosing the Best Wood Bats
+How to Choose the Best Wood Bats

 There are a few criteria for deciding the best wood bat.
 These are clearly debatable.
 But, three principles in particular kept our attention long enough to help form our decision.